near/docs/docs/tools/kurtosis-localnet.md

 ### Local NEAR Wallet

 Now that you have [everything setup](#setup), create an account using your local NEAR Wallet build.
-We can easily find this URL by running the following command that was configured in our variable exports during the setup.
+You can easily find this URL by running the following command that was configured in the variable exports during the setup.

 ```bash
 echo $NEAR_WALLET_URL